Sathurshan03/BlackJack/README.md

 # BlackJack
-A virtual version of Black Jack
+A virtual version of Black Jack.
+Go to the Master respository for the actual code.